 The Schoolyard Gardens program works with schools metro-wide to establish vegetable gardens on school grounds.
-KCCG staff support school staff and students so that they can have a successful gardens, exposing students to the wonders of growing their own fruits and vegetables.
-Through the gardening process, we help children learn about nutrition and with the hopes that they will develop healthy eating habits.
+KCCG staff support school staff and students so that they can have successful gardens, exposing students to the wonders of growing their own fruits and vegetables.
+Through the gardening process, we help children learn about nutrition with the hopes that they will develop healthy eating habits.

 Gardening in schools has many benefits.
 Schoolyard Gardens provide students with the opportunity to:

 - Develop gardening skills by planting and maintaining food crops in an outdoor garden setting.

 - Learn about nutrition and healthy eating habits as they taste and experiment with a variety of vegetables and fruits.

 - Increase understanding of plant science and the basic concepts of plant growth through “hands-on” experience.

 - Increase environmental awareness by learning how to garden and how people fit into the garden environment.

 Schools participating in the Schoolyard Gardens program enroll annually.

 The $2.00 annual membership gives schools access to technical assistance and low-cost gardening resources.

 - Site evaluation and selection.